The Extraordinary Adventures of Arsène Lupin

 And, indeed, you could watch him work, for Lupin — like the anarchists in The Four Just Men — liked to announce his crimes in advance, the better to turn theft into sports.
-In the most famous of the Arsene Lupin stories, he breaks into a Baron’s residence, takes nothing, but leaves a card for his unwitting host: “Arsene Lupin, gentleman burglar, will return when the furniture is genuine."
-(To buy the book from Amazon, click here.)
+In the most famous of the Arsène Lupin stories, he breaks into a Baron’s residence, takes nothing, but leaves a card for his unwitting host: “Arsène Lupin, gentleman burglar, will return when the furniture is genuine."
+(To buy the paperback from Amazon, click here.
+For the Kindle edition, click here.)

 And how about this note, to a Baron so paranoid that he has had his chateau sealed, so that no one but staff may enter: